flpmat/LTSP-Cluster-Tutorial/README.md

 In this tutorial, a basic setup of LTSP-Cluster will be installed.
 For this purpose, we will use VirtualBox where two x86_64/amd64 Ubuntu servers are configured: the first one will be the root server and the second one the application server.

-Upfront to this tutorial, you must create set a host network.
+Upfront to this tutorial, you must set a host network.
 Go to `File > Host Network Manager > Create` and set `vboxnet0` like the image below:

 ![vboxnet0](https://github.com/flpmat/LTSP-Cluster-Tutorial/blob/master/images/host-net-configuration.png)